Spanish league postpones pair of games because of qualifiers

 The games between Barcelona and Sevilla and Villarreal and Alavés, originally scheduled for Saturday, will be played at later dates.
 They have not been rescheduled yet.

 The Spanish soccer federation had denied the league’s request but Spain’s sports council ruled in favor of the league’s appeal to postpone the matches.
+The ruling came in the form of a preventive measure that can still be appealed by the federation, which reiterated its disapproval.

+The federation said the postponements create “a dangerous precedent for international sports” as it would be the “first time that a domestic league suspended matches because players were called up by their national teams.”

+It said in a statement that the council’s decision was “totally illegal” and that both FIFA and UEFA supported the federation’s stance.
+The Spanish league later said it was not aware that either soccer entity had expressed any kind of support for the federation.

 The league had tried to block players from going to South America’s triple-header of World Cup qualifiers because players would return too close to the resumption of matches in Spain.
 But the Court of Arbitration for Sport ruled against the league’s complaint and players were allowed to join their national teams.